 - Continuous service improvement

-First and foremost, enterprise architecture is about forward-looking and continuous business alignment, towards effective data governance and business transformation.
+At its core, enterprise architecture is about continuous business alignment and forward-looking planning towards effective data governance and business transformation.

 Enterprise architecture: driving how data contributes to value creation